love481/Omni-drive-robot-Simulation/README.md

 * CoppeliaSim Edu version

 ## Installation
-Run this command on command prompt to clone the repository
+Run this command on command prompt to clone the repository:

 `git clone https://github.com/love481/Omni-drive-robot-Simulation.git`

 ## Usage
-Use the following script to initialize the path of working directory
+Use the following script to initialize the path of working directory:
 ```
 startup.m
 ```